pearcej/cppds/_sources/Recursion/ExploringaMaze.rst

 .. admonition:: Self Check

-    Now that you're familiar with this simple maze exploring algorithm, use what you've learned about file handling, classes, and IO to implement this in C++!
+    Now that you're familiar with this simple maze-exploring algorithm, use what you've learned about file handling, classes, and IO to implement this in C++!
     To visualize the exploration, print out the characters using ``cout`` to create an ASCII representation of your cave.
 For example, your program should be able to read and operate from a file formatted as follows:
     You can also use CTurtle to visualize the traversal throughout the maze.